Tag: parenting struggles

 Three Steps to Setting Effective Limits With Your Kids

 Most approaches to discipline assume that the adult has the intelligence and judgment, and the child must be trained.
-He’s seen as essentially uncivilized.
-It’s the child’s job to obey quickly; it’s the parent’s job
+They are seen as essentially uncivilized.
+It’s the child’s job to obey quickly; it’s the parent’s job to meet uncivil acts with negative responses.
+That means Setting Limits.
+Many modern parents have a somewhat more generous

 Hidden Triggers Reveal Why I Get So Angry